-- 3.1 What is the Skills and Abilities Framework?
-The Framework reflects what is required to serve successfully in the judicial office under recruitment.
+3.1 What is a Personal Profile?
+The Personal Profile reflects what is required to serve successfully in the judicial office under recruitment.
 It is a key document for applicants to make reference to when completing their application and in thorough preparation for the assessment and selection process.
+The Personal Profile is important because it sets out the criteria for appointment and is the basis against which applicants will be assessed throughout the selection process.

+3.2 The Personal Profile used for judicial office in Northern Ireland reflects two aspects of judicial office, firstly those skills, abilities and qualities which are uniform across all judicial offices and secondly, specific attributes required for the particular role.
+These two aspects are incorporated into one single profile.

+3.3 The key for you as an applicant is to ensure that you read the profile carefully and are able to evidence how you meet the criteria listed.
+The assessment of your application will be based on how well you demonstrate each aspect.

+3.4 The Personal Profile relating to the job you are applying for is available in the Applicant Information Booklet for the role.

+3.5 What does the Personal Profile look like?
+There are five key areas included in the Personal Profile.
+These normally are:

+- intellectual capacity, knowledge and expertise

+- personal qualities,

+- understanding and fairness

+- communication skills, and

+- management skills

-The Framework is important because it sets out the criteria for appointment and is the basis against which applicants will be assessed throughout the selection process. - 3.2 The Role Profile used for this judicial office reflects the specific attributes required for the particular role. - 3.3 The key for you as an applicant is to ensure that you read the framework carefully and are able to evidence how you meet the behavioural competencies listed.
-The assessment of your application will be based on how well you demonstrate each aspect. - 3.4 The Framework relating to the job you are applying for is available in the Applicant Information Booklet for the role. - 3.5 What areas of the Framework will be assessed in this competition?
-There are five key behavioural competencies included in the Role Profile.
-These are: - Assimilating and Clarifying Information - Working with Others - Exercising Judgement - Managing Work Efficiently - Communicating Effectively - 3.6 How was it developed?
-It has been developed through analysis and consultation to determine the best framework which covers the necessary skills, personal qualities, knowledge and if required, specific experience for this judicial office.
-The consultation has involved those with experience of the role, those with knowledge and understanding of victims and senior figures within the Victim's Payments Board. - 3.7 In summary the criteria outlined in the Personal Profile are: - Based on ability: identifying the necessary skills and qualities that the ideal appointee should have. - Job related: it specifically reflect the requirements of the office outlined in the job description. - Measured throughout the process: e.g. in your application form at shortlisting, and during your interview complemented by other methods such as a written exercise or a role-play.
+3.6 How was it developed?
+It has been developed through analysis and consultation to determine the necessary skills, personal qualities, knowledge and if required, specific experience for judicial office.

+3.7 In summary the criteria outlined in the Personal Profile are:

+- Based on ability: identifying the necessary skills and qualities that the ideal appointee should have. - Job related: it specifically reflect the requirements of the office outlined in the job description. - Measured throughout the process: e.g. in your application form at shortlisting, and during your interview complemented by other methods such as a written exercise or a role-play.

+?
+How are you assessed?